-- a) Individual serving as a senior volunteer to another nonprofit or charity - b) Individual employed as senior staff of another nonprofit or charity that is not diabetes-related
+- a) Individual serving as a senior volunteer to another nonprofit or charity. - b) Individual employed as senior staff of another nonprofit or charity. - c) Individual benefits financially from a 3rd party because of a decision/action by ADA.

 4. Acceptance of Gifts